Remanufactured Fisher Valves - Automation Service

 OEM Specifications

-Automation Service rebuilds valves using OEM drawings and the most current engineering updates; body wall thickness is verified to ASME B16.34 standards.
-Valve Sales Inc. highlights that new soft goods (gaskets, seals, O‑rings) are installed and worn parts are relapped or replaced
+Automation Service builds valves using OEM published specifications and the most current industry standards.
+Body wall thickness is verified to ASME B16.34 standards.
+Allsoft goods (gaskets, seals, O‑rings) are replaced with new.
+Other parts are manufactured as needed.

 Documentation and Warranties

-Each Automation Service valve is accompanied by a test & calibration card summarizing the results and is covered by a two‑year warranty from the installation date.
-This warranty matches or exceeds many OEM warranties and is echoed by competitors such as Valve Sales Inc. and MSEC
+Each Automation Service remanufactured valve is accompanied by a post assembly validation checklist summarizing the results and is covered by a two‑year warranty from the installation date.
+This warranty matches or exceeds many OEM warranties!

 Types of Remanufactured Fisher Control Valves